 CSC 246: Information Visualization

 This course presents the basic science and techniques behind information visualization, introducing fundamental concepts concerning the use of color, image processing, computer graphics, and scientific visualization.
-The course describes the principles of visual perception, information data types, and visual encoding of data representations, and then focuses on the study, design, and development of visualization techniques for the analysis, comprehension, explanation, exploration, and manipulation of large collections of data sets.
-The latest visual representation methodologies and state-of-the-art visualization tools including programming language(s) and visualization libraries and tool kits will be applied in the course to help understand the subject and to design and generate visual interpretation of large amounts of complex data collected from diverse areas such as physics, chemistry, biomedical studies, meteorology, geo-spatial research, business, etc. Students will form teams to participate in group projects that emphasize interdisciplinary interaction and cooperation, in order to analyze and solve real world quantitative problems.
-Four lecture hours per week, plus additional project time outside of class.
+The course describes the principles of visual perception, information data types, and visual encoding of data representations, and then focuses on the study, design, and development of visualization techniques for the analysis, comprehension, explanation, exploration, and manipulation of large collections of datasets.
+The latest visual representation methodologies and state-of-the-art visualization tools including programming language(s) and visualization libraries and toolkits will be applied in the course to help understand the subject and to design and generate visual interpretation of large amounts of complex data collected from diverse areas such as physics, chemistry, biomedical studies, meteorology, geospatial research, business, etc. Students will form teams to participate in group projects that emphasize interdisciplinary interaction and cooperation, in order to analyze and solve real world quantitative problems.
+Three lecture hours and three hours of scheduled laboratory per week, plus additional project time outside of class.

-Prerequisites: One Mathematics course chosen from MAT 103, MAT108, MAT 150, MAT 208 and above; plus CSC 110 or CSC 201J, or equivalent programming experience and permission of Department Chairperson.
+Prerequisites: One Mathematics course chosen from MAT108, MAT120, MAT150, and MAT208 and above; plus CSC110 or equivalent programming experience or permission of Department Chairperson.

 CSC 260: Data Structures and Algorithms

 Basic data structures such as stacks queues linked lists and trees are studied and allied to problems in data storage and manipulation.
 Applications include basic searching and sorting algorithms.
 Fundamental strategies for algorithm design are reviewed and extended.
 Design analysis implementation and quality assurance techniques are discussed.
 Three lecture hours and three hours of scheduled laboratory per week, plus extensive programming work outside of class.